Quality Improvement Fellowship Scheme 2022-23

-- Spend at least their funded one day per week (0.2 WTE) on their training and QI Project (the chosen day/s should be worked around the needs of the Fellow and their employer)
+- Spend at least their funded, protected one day per week (0.2 WTE) on their training and QI Project (the chosen day/s is flexible and should be worked around the needs of the Fellow and their employer)

 - Attend and successfully complete all of the core training courses provided